Feminist Jewish Ritual: An International Perspective

 The inclusion of girls and women in life-cycle ceremonies determined by halakhah has led to expanded significance for the term “life cycle.”
 One groundbreaking feminist ceremony that has extended the concept of the life cycle is the Simhat Hokhmah ceremony which celebrates a woman’s transition into the “golden age.”
 In a certain way this ceremony is a revival of the ceremony of sewing of shrouds once customary in Sephardic communities in Europe and the Balkans, where the public sewing of shrouds was perceived as a charm guaranteeing long life.
 The ceremony was adopted and developed into one with a unique liturgical quality by Savina Teubal, a leading Jewish feminist in Los Angeles, California, on reaching her sixtieth birthday.
 In its feminist version, Teubal moved the ceremony to the morning prayers in the synagogue, including a Torah reading from the section entitled Lekh Lekha (Genesis 12–17).
 This section of the Torah, which was not necessarily read at its correct time in the annual reading cycle, describes the journey of Abraham and Sarah to the land of Canaan and thus, metaphorically, the journey of the woman celebrating her Simhat Hokhmah through life into old age.
 At the height of the ceremony, Teubal appeared in the white robe that will eventually enwrap her body in death, when she returns her soul to her Creator.
 At the close of the ceremony, she planted a tree in the synagogue courtyard to mark the connection between the conceiving of life, symbolized by the roots in the belly of the earth, and its peak, symbolized by the tree branches.
 The ceremony combined musical-liturgical elements composed by two leading women in the field: Marcia Falk, poet and writer of prayers, and liturgical composer Debbie Friedman.

 Another ceremony, like the Simhat Hokhmah ceremony relevant to women and men alike, is the ceremony of “coming out of the closet,” developed by lesbian feminist theologian Rebecca Alpert.
 She suggests that the ceremony should take place in the synagogue on Shabbat Shirah, which falls near Tu bi-Shevat and on which one reads Parshat Be-Shalah, which contains the Song at the Sea describing the Exodus from Egypt and the crossing of the Sea of Reeds.
 On this Sabbath, the gay or lesbian Jew is called to the Torah for a special aliyah marking the public revelation of his or her sexual orientation.
 The ceremony marks their coming out of “Mizrayyim,” from the mezarim or narrow straits where they concealed their sexual identity and inner truth.
-At present this ceremony cannot take place in Orthodox communities or even in most Conservative ones, since they consider public and ritualistic expressions of homosexuality unacceptable within the parameters of their halakhic interpretations.
+As of the early twenty-first century, this ceremony could take place in Orthodox communities or even in most Conservative ones, since they consider public and ritualistic expressions of homosexuality unacceptable within the parameters of their halakhic interpretations.